Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 ### Wiring recommendations

-* TO DO: Wire length/quality recommendations here.
+* The Duet3D Accelerometer comes with a 1m 10-way ribbon cable, which is about the limit for the SPI bus on the accelerometer with this type of cable.
-* Some users on the forum have suggested using USB3 cable for longer runs.
+* Some users on the forum have suggested using USB3 cable for longer runs (up to 3m), as it uses twisted pairs and shielding to improve the signal.
 For a guide to wiring USB3 cables, see [the Team Gloomy guide here](https://teamgloomy.github.io/fly_e3_pro_v3_accelerometer.html){target=_blank}.

-**Note:** some users have found it difficult to get SPI-connected accelerometers to work with the Duet 3 Mini 5+.
-We have found that one reason for this is that transitions on SDO are capacitively coupled into CS in the cable, especially if these signals use adjacent conductors.
-This causes a glitch on CS of a few nanoseconds, which is sufficient to cause the accelerometer to stop transmitting.
-This is why we recommend that you keep the CS signal away from other signal wires.
-Where this has not been done and the CS wire runs next to the SDO wire, a resistor with value between 100 ohms and 1K in series with SDO at the accelerometer end of the cable has solved the problem for some users.

 ### Wiring notes for each board